-If you’ve never made a dough before, you just enough milk to get the crumbs to stick together.
+If you’ve never made a dough before, you just need enough milk to get the crumbs to stick together.
 You don’t want too much or you’ll end up with a sticky mess.
-Just add a tablespoon at a time until the dough starts to form together.
+Just add a tablespoon at a time until the dough starts to stick together.

 We usually use raspberry jam in this recipe but you can always use strawberry, blackberry, peach, apricot, or any other favorite jam.
 Homemade tastes best!

 If you’d like your glaze to be thin, you can add more milk.
 If you’d like it to be extra thick, add more powdered sugar.
 Just be sure to drizzle it on once the pastry has cooled or it could run all over the place.